 Adding digital platforms for corporate learning and professional development allows employees to improve their current skills or gain new knowledge when, where, and how they want.

 HR technology like virtual reality-based learning is currently being developed, while remote online training programs are already being used in many companies worldwide.
-This trend is expected to continue advancing in 2018 and years to come.
+This trend is expected to continue advancing in 2018 and the years to come.

-6. Self-service Models
+6. Self-Service Models

 Similar to how training and development tools are being moved to the digital world, HR departments are moving toward more self-service models for a variety of personnel functions.